jsallan/flow/README.md

 ## Motivation
 There's a number drivers for the keyboard series.
 Below is a summary of the top 3:
 - proven comfort from previous split designs, [MX](https://www.thingiverse.com/thing:5404852) and [choc](https://github.com/jsallan/trinidox)
-- integrated trackball for enhanced convenience
+- trackball mandatory for enhanced convenience
 - a finished look, e.g. hidden switches, smooth lines, hidden plate etc.

 ## Process